Nothile-Moyo-Git/node-sql/README.md

 Nodemon (pronounced node-mon) is a package that allows for "cold reloading".
 Cold reloading is a concept that insolves executing and reloading typescript files whenever they change.

-This also applies to files imported into the index file
+This also applies to files imported into the index file.

-To do this, start by running `npm install --save-dev ts-node nodemon`
+To do this, start by running `npm install --save-dev ts-node nodemon`.

 Once it's installed, create a "nodemon.json" config file and copy the following details into it: